IshanManchanda/ark-face-detection/README.md

-# ARK Task 3: Pathfinding & CV Puzzle
+# ARK Task 2: Face Detection

 ### Project Structure
 main.py is the entry-point into the project which imports the Ball class